berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 > _But that may have changed._

 > _Some among us propose that your new AI technologies constitute the basis of a non-human species that may serve as a competing ur-rationality.
 We observe that you have given elements of this AI species access to all of your most asymmetrically powerful tools and technologies.
 You cannot now simply “turn it off,” nor can you assume that it won’t be maliciously developed and deployed if you were to attempt to destroy it.
-This suggests that you must learn to collaborate with—rather than conquer— this AI species in order to survive._
+This suggests that you must learn to collaborate with—rather than conquer—this AI species in order to survive._

 > _Some among us speculate that if humans can actually learn collaboration for mutual benefit with AI, that may lead to new relationships with other species on your planet.
 And if that becomes the case, then we may find alternate interest in reaching out to you._